datake/ARMADesign/README.md

-# The ARMA Design Implementation for "Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments"
+# Implementation for "Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments"

 This repository contains the Python implementation of our two ARMA designs as well as other considered baselines in the synthesis data from a dispatch simulator, the **first environment** of the paper "[Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments](https://arxiv.org/pdf/2408.05342)".

+## Summary of this paper

+Time series experiments, in which experimental units receive a sequence of treatments over time, are frequently employed in many technological companies to evaluate the performance of a newly developed policy, product, or treatment relative to a baseline control.
+Many existing A/B testing solutions assume a fully observable experimental environment that satisfies the Markov condition, which often does not hold in practice.

+This paper studies the optimal design for A/B testing in partially observable environments.
+We introduce a controlled (vector) autoregressive moving average model to capture partial observability.
+We introduce a small signal asymptotic framework to simplify the analysis of asymptotic mean squared errors of average treatment effect estimators under various designs.
+We develop two algorithms to estimate the optimal design: one utilizing constrained optimization and the other employing reinforcement learning.
+We demonstrate the superior performance of our designs using a dispatch simulator and two real datasets from a ride-sharing company.

 <p align="center">
     <img src="Diagram.png" alt="Architecture Overview" width="500"/>